s4ke/Master-Thesis/src/md/069-conclusion.md

 Summarizing we can say that we have fulfilled the requirements set in the Introduction of this thesis.
-PArrows is a DSL that allows us to parallelize arbitrary Arrow types that allows us to tame the zoo of parallel Haskells while having a low performance penalty and is general by allowing to switch implementations at will.
+PArrows is a DSL that allows us to parallelize arbitrary Arrow types that manages to tame the zoo of parallel Haskells while having a low performance penalty and is general by permitting to switch implementations at will.
 As described, there are some problems, however, these will have to be amended in the future.